Benjamin Harrison: Marriage and early career

-Civil War
+American Civil War

 In 1862, President Abraham Lincoln issued a call for more recruits for the Union Army; Harrison wanted to enlist, but worried about how to support his young family.
 While visiting Governor Oliver Morton, Harrison found him distressed over the shortage of men answering the latest call.
 Harrison told the governor, "If I can be of any service, I will go."

 Morton asked Harrison if he could help recruit a regiment, although he would not ask him to serve.
 Harrison recruited throughout northern Indiana to raise a regiment.
 Morton offered him the command, but Harrison declined, as he had no military experience.
 He was initially commissioned as a captain and company commander on July 22, 1862.
 Morton commissioned Harrison as a colonel on August 7, 1862, and the newly formed 70th Indiana was mustered into federal service on August 12, 1862.
 Once mustered, the regiment left Indiana to join the Union Army at Louisville, Kentucky.

 Atlanta campaign

 For much of its first two years, the 70th Indiana performed reconnaissance duty and guarded railroads in Kentucky and Tennessee.
-In May 1864, Harrison and his regiment joined General William T. Sherman's Atlanta Campaign in the Army of the Cumberland and moved to the front lines.
+In May 1864, Harrison and his regiment joined General William T. Sherman's Atlanta campaign in the Army of the Cumberland and moved to the front lines.
 On January 2, 1864, Harrison was promoted to command the 1st Brigade of the 1st Division of the XX Corps.
 He commanded the brigade at the battles of Resaca, Cassville, New Hope Church, Lost Mountain, Kennesaw Mountain, Marietta, Peachtree Creek, and Atlanta.
 When Sherman's main force began its March to the Sea, Harrison's brigade was transferred to the District of Etowah and participated in the Battle of Nashville.
 While encamped near Nashville, during a particularly cold winter, Harrison prepared coffee and brought it to his freezing men at night; his constant catchphrase as he took lead of his men was: "Come on, boys!"
-Harrison earned a reputation as a strong leader and as an officer who did not abandon his soldiers in battle.
+Harrison earned a reputation as a strong leader and an officer who did not abandon his soldiers in battle.